Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 service has an implicit dependeny (parent) to its host.
 A host to host dependency acts implicit as host parent relation.

-StatusDataWriter, IdoMysqlConnection and LivestatusListener support the Icinga 1.x schema with dependencies and parent attributes for compatibility reasons.
+The `StatusDataWriter`, `IdoMysqlConnection` and `LivestatusListener` types support the Icinga 1.x schema with dependencies and parent attributes for compatibility reasons.

 ## Flapping

 The Icinga 1.x flapping detection uses the last 21 states of a service.
 This value is hardcoded and cannot be changed.
-The algorithm on determining a flapping state is
+The algorithm on determining a flapping state is as follows:

-   flap threshold = (number of actual state changes / number of possible state changes) * 100%
+    flapping value = (number of actual state changes / number of possible state changes)

-comparing that to low and high flapping thresholds.
+The flapping value is then compared to the low and high flapping thresholds.

-The algorithm uses in Icinga 2 does not store the past states but calculcates the flapping threshold from a single value based on counters and half-life values.
+The algorithm used in Icinga 2 does not store the past states but calculcates the flapping threshold from a single value based on counters and half-life values.
 Icinga 2 compares the value with a single flapping threshold configuration attribute.

 ## State Retention

-Icinga 1.x uses retention.dat to save historical and modified-at-runtime data over restarts.
+Icinga 1.x uses the `retention.dat` file to save its state in order to be able to reload it after a restart.
+In Icinga 2 this file is called `icinga2.state`.

-Icinga 2 uses its own icinga2.state file with a json-like serialized format.
+The format objects are stored in is not compatible with Icinga 1.x.

 ## Logging

-Icinga 1.x supports syslog facilities and writes to its own icinga.log and archives.
+Icinga 1.x supports syslog facilities and writes its own `icinga.log` log file and archives.
 These logs are used in Icinga 1.x Classic UI to generate historical reports.

 Icinga 2 compat library provides the CompatLogger object which writes the icinga.log and archive in Icinga 1.x format in order to stay compatible with Classic UI and other addons.